juadiegaitan/GEN242-2016/mydoc/mydoc_project_07.md

 for(i in sraidv) getSRAfastq(sraid=i, targetdir="data/")
 {% endhighlight %}

 Alternatively, the download can be performed in parallelized mode with `BiocParallel`.
-Please run this version only one of the compute nodes.
+Please run this version only on one of the compute nodes.
 {% highlight r %}
 # bplapply(sraidv, getSRAfastq, targetdir="data/", BPPARAM = MulticoreParam(workers=4))
 {% endhighlight %}